 BBQ Chicken Salad on Whole Grain Crackers

-These simple finger foods for a party can be made with things you most likely have on hand already.
+These easy finger foods for a party can be made with things you most likely have on hand already.
 We used leftover BBQ chicken thighs, and cut up the meat, but canned chicken works just as well.

 - 10 oz. cut up BBQ chicken or 1 12.5 oz. can of chicken, drained